 The Dassel-Cokato School District continues to be successful, due to the strong relationships it has with the communities of Dassel and Cokato, and families who live there.

 In 2014, DC High School made the top 30 of 610 high schools in the state of Minnesota.
-For this achievement, the school received a silver medal by US News & World Report, which works with the American Institute for Research in Washington, DC to generate the report, based on “the key principle that a great high school must serve all its students well, not just those who are college-bound.”
+For this achievement, the school received a silver medal from US News & World Report, which works with the American Institute for Research in Washington, DC to generate the report, based on “the key principle that a great high school must serve all its students well, not just those who are college-bound.”
 It uses state proficiency benchmarks as indicators.
 Schools were also assessed on the degree in which they provide college-level coursework.

 To achieve its goals, the DC School District strives to keep a healthy fund balance, competitive contracts, and reasonable class sizes.
 The school board’s leadership is student-centered and conservative, continuing a long tradition of sound governance.

-The school district’s k-12 population is about 2,300.
+The school district’s Kindergarten through 12 population is about 2,100.
 Schools include Dassel Elementary, located in the heart of Dassel; Cokato Elementary, located next to Peterson Park near downtown Cokato; the Dassel-Cokato Alternative Learning Center (ALC), located on

 The performing arts center (PAC), an 800-seat auditorium used for a variety of school and community events, was the most recent addition to the complex in 2004.
 Along with the PAC came a 2,000-seat gymnasium, and a new football field and track.